danielehc/katacoda-scenarios/vault-consul-acl/step1.md

 You can now use the bootstrap token to create other ACL policies for the rest of your datacenter.

-The first policy you are going to create is for the servers.
+For the scope of this lab you are going to create a policy that is going to be used by server nodes to register themselves in the datacenter.

+This policy will be used to associate the generated Vault tokens.

 Open the `server_policy.hcl`{{open}} file to review the policy.